johnmq/john/README.md

   [johnmq/raft-rs](https://github.com/johnmq/raft-rs)).

 Contributions are highly welcome.
 And by the way, I'm looking for collaborators to make this project production ready faster.
+Email me if you feel like: [waterlink000@gmail.com](mailto:waterlink000+johnmq@gmail.com)

 ## Usage